Windfisch/zucchini/README.md

 Attach a serial adapter and set it to 115200 baud.
 Press enter for a python shell.
 Follow [their guide](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html) to enable webrepl.

-Search for the following lines in `main.py` and change them accordingly:
+Create `wifi_config.py` with the following lines:

 ```python
 wifi_ssid = 'YOUR WIFI SSID'
 wifi_key = 'YOUR WIFI KEY'
 ```

-Use [Webrepl](http://micropython.org/webrepl) to upload the `main.py` file.
+Use [Webrepl](http://micropython.org/webrepl) to upload the `main.py` and `wifi_config.py` files.

 Upon rebooting, the device should connect to your WiFi and expose the following HTTP endpoints:

 - `GET /status.json` gives you information about the current state of the system.
-- `GET /log.csv` should give you a log of past activations, but currently does not work.
+- `GET /log.csv` returns a log of past activations.
 - `GET /config.json` reads the current config as JSON.
+- `GET /factor` retrieves the current irrigation scaling factor for debugging.
+- `GET /main.py` delivers the code running on the micro controller, for AGPL compliance.
 - `PUT /config.json` sets a new config.
 See below for the configuration format.
 - `POST /ntp` forces the system to re-fetch its time via NTP.
 Note that this is done on startup anyway and should not be neccessary.